Plastic pollution: Macrodebris

 Plastic debris is categorized as macrodebris when it is larger than 20 mm.
 These include items such as plastic grocery bags.
 Macrodebris are often found in ocean waters, and can have a serious impact on the native organisms.
 Fishing nets have been prime pollutants.
 Even after they have been abandoned, they continue to trap marine organisms and other plastic debris.
 Eventually, these abandoned nets become too difficult to remove from the water because they become too heavy, having grown in weight up to 6 tonnes.

-Plastic production

-9.2 billion tonnes of plastic are estimated to have been made between 1950 and 2017.
-More than half this plastic has been produced since 2004.
-Of all the plastic discarded so far, 14% has been incinerated and less than 10% has been recycled.